rubenroques/TinyLayout/README.md

 ---
 ## Bugs?
-If you find any technical problem with TinyLayout, submit an issue.
+If you find any problem with TinyLayout, submit an issue.

 ---
 ## Contributing
 TinyLayout it's completely open to new ideas and suggestions.
-Create an issue and let me know what you have in mind.
+Create an issue and lets discuss what you have in mind.

 ---
 ## License